Ademti-Software/form-protection/README.md

 # Form Protection

-> Form Protection is a Statamic addon that's currently under development and not ready for use just yet...
+> Form Protection is a Statamic addon that adds David-Walsh inspired anti-spam protection to Forms.

 ## Features

-This addon does:

-- This
-- And this
-- And even this
+This addon adds configuration to your Statamic forms that lets you:

+- Enable the protection on a form-by-form basis
+- Output no-script notifications at the start or end of the form
+- Auto-generates the required INPUT fields on form submission without requiring any templating changes

 ## How to Install

-You can install this addon via Composer, but don't just yet...

 ``` bash
 composer require ademti-software/form-protection